The X Factor (Australian TV series) season 3

-Judges
+Judges and Presenter

+In 2012 it was confirmed that Mel B, Sebastian, Bassingthwaighte and Keating would return for the series.

 On 16 March 2011, judge Kyle Sandilands announced on his breakfast radio show, Kyle & Jackie O that he would not be returning to the judging panel for season 3.
 Of his decision, Sandilands said, "Not because I didn't like it.
 I thought the show was great and it was great fun to do but it's just too hectic, it's too much work.
 So, I've told Channel Seven, no." On 31 March 2011, it was announced that Natalie Bassingthwaighte would join the judging panel as a replacement for Natalie Imbruglia.
 When speaking of her role as a judge, Bassingthwaighte said she would focus on bringing an honest critique to the show and would guide "the artists through the competition".
 In late April 2011, it was confirmed that Mel B would be Sandilands' replacement.
 Mel B said, "[The contestants] are either going to love me or hate me but it's going to be a fun ride.
 I'm really easy to get on with and I'm a hard worker.
 I'm firm but nice."
 Guy Sebastian and Ronan Keating were the only judges from the season 2 who returned.